Kaelus/Rocky/README.md

 3. In Rocky Controller ControlUserInterface, type '8' and '1' to print out the statistics showing how many blocks were written cumulatively and how many blocks to be flushed as mutation snapshots.

-# (Not for ACSAC21 artifacts) To Run multiple Rocky instances on a single host
+# (Not necessary) To Run multiple Rocky instances on a single host

 In the directory 'conf', there is an example rocky.conf configuration file.
 Use it at your discretion after setting port and lcvdName accordingly.